hatan4ik/Top-10-CI-CD-SecurityRisks/docs/CI-CD-Top10.md

       ${{ runner.temp }}/**/*.log
 ```

-## How to operationalize (FAANG-style)
+---

-1) Make the 10 risks a checklist in your org.
-Score each repo/pipeline 0-3 per risk.
+## Operational checklist
-2) Fix 2-3 risks per quarter (e.g., Q1: IAM + credentials; Q2: dependencies + artifacts).
+- Score each repo or pipeline 0-3 on every risk.
+Start with IAM and credentials, then flow control and artifacts.
-3) Implement as code: org policies, Terraform for SCM/infra, hardened base images, OIDC roles.
+- Fix 2-3 risks per quarter.
+Treat guardrails as code (org policies, Terraform for SCM and cloud, hardened images, OIDC roles).
-4) Add continuous verification: policy-as-code and tests for pipeline configs (lint YAML, check pinned actions, deny mutable tags).
+- Add continuous verification: lint workflows, deny mutable tags, enforce pinned actions, and require env approvals.
-5) Centralize evidence: CI logs, scan reports, and audit events into your SIEM with retention and alerts.
+- Centralize evidence: CI logs, scan reports, and audit events into your SIEM with retention and alerts.